 1 medium size tomato - sliced

-2 tsbp curry powder - mixed with water for a smooth paste
+2 tsbp curry powder - mixed with some water for a smooth paste

 1 tsp fenugreek/halba seeds

-1 1/2 tbsp thick tamarind juice (or depending on how sour you prefer the curry to be)
+1 1/2 tbsp thick tamarind juice (or as needed)

 4-5 sprigs curry leaves - shredded